aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Specifies the OOXML version for the output document.
 The default value is Ecma376\_2006.
-[OoxmlCompliance](../../com.aspose.cells/ooxmlcompliance).
+See [OoxmlCompliance](../../com.aspose.cells/ooxmlcompliance).
 Only for .xlsx files.

 **Returns:**
 int